-Staying a little bit behind to take a few pictures, I noticed a sign to the Poulanass Waterfall.
-As I didn’t want to miss the group, I took a mental note of the trail and followed the guide.
-Yet the Poulanass Waterfall kept alluring me.
+Staying a little bit behind to take a few pictures, I noticed a sign to Poulanass Waterfall.
+As I didn’t want to miss the group, I made a mental note of the trail and followed the guide.
+Yet Poulanass Waterfall kept alluring me.
 I had to see it even if it meant to run all the way back to our bus afterwards.

 Interestingly, the name Poulanass is adopted from the Irish “Poll an Eas”, which means “Hole of the waterfall”.

-While going off the beaten path during your first visit to the Poulanass Waterfall, keep in mind, though, that the trail may be slippery.
+TIP: While going off the beaten path during your first visit to Poulanass Waterfall, keep in mind, though, that the trail may be slippery.
 Be careful when approaching the stream.

 Yet if a fear of sliding right into the water stops you in your tracks, just feast your eyes on the quintessential Irish woodlands from the trail.
 It’s captivating, especially after it rains.
-Needless to say, the moss-covered trees surrounding the winding path inspire you to walk forward and eventually visit the Poulanass Waterfall.
+Needless to say, the moss-covered trees surrounding the winding path inspire you to walk forward and eventually stumble upon Poulanass Waterfall itself.

 Visit Poulanass Waterfall: Location and Direction

 Last but not least, rent a car and road-trip from Dublin to the Wicklow Mountains.
-Stop at Glendalough for a quick visit to the Poulanass Waterfall and the monastic site, then continue exploring Wicklow.
-There is a big parking lot right near the main landmark of Glendalough.
+Stop at Glendalough for a quick visit to Poulanass Waterfall and the monastic site, then continue exploring the Wicklow Mountains.
+There is a big parking lot (you must buy a pass) right near the main landmark of Glendalough.

 Visit Poulanass Waterfall: The Best Walking Trails

-To visit the Poulanass Waterfall from here, I had to follow the trail for a few more minutes until an unmissable sign, Poulanass Waterfall, came into view.
+To visit Poulanass Waterfall from here, I had to follow the trail for a few more minutes until an unmissable sign, Poulanass Waterfall, came into view.
 The trail forked to the right here and climbed uphill abruptly.
-Several steps loomed out sporadically along the way.
+Several steps loomed out of the dirt path.
 With frequent rains typical for Glendalough, these were a great help in walking up along the slippery trail.

-The Poulanass Waterfall emerged about 10-15 minutes from the moment I had veered to the right at the trail junction.
-The trail continued on pass the waterfall, but with not much time to enjoy it, I had to cut my visit to the Poulanass Waterfall short.
+Poulanass Waterfall emerged about 10-15 minutes from the moment I had veered to the right at the trail junction.
+The trail continued on pass the waterfall.
+But with not much time to enjoy it, I had to cut my visit to the waterfall short.
 Following the same trail I came from, I returned to the raised boardwalk and rushed back to the parking lot.

 While doing my research for this blog post, I realized that there are two proper walking trails leading to the falls.
-Both of them are almost the same distance and allow you to visit the Poulanass Waterfall in less than hour.
-The scenery along the way, however, differ.
+Both of them are almost the same distance and allow you to visit Poulanass Waterfall in less than one hour.
+The scenery along the way, however, differs.
 And it’s by far the best part of these walks.